eProsima/Fast-DDS-docs/docs/fastdds/transport/includes/listening_locators.rst

 Listening locators
 ------------------

-*eProsima Fast RTPS* divides listening locators into four categories:
+*eProsima Fast DDS* divides listening locators into four categories:

 * Metatraffic Multicast Locators: these locators are used to receive metatraffic information using multicast.
   They usually are used by built-in endpoints, like the discovery of built-in endpoints.
 You can set your own locators